stardusteight-d4c/nlw-setup-landing-page/README.md

 ![banner](banner.png)

-> Development of a web landing page.
-This project was developed following the layout of the Landing Page of the Rocketseat NlW Setup Event, and
+> Development of a web landing page, this project was developed following the layout of the Landing Page of the Rocketseat NlW Setup Event, and
 > aims to create an attractive and functional web interface for the presentation of a product or service.
 For this, the following were used:
 > tools and/or utilities: `Sticky`: to fix elements on the screen during scrolling, such as a navigation menu or a call to action. `Accordion`:
 > to show and hide information in a list in an interactive and organized way. `Parallax`: to create a 3D visual effect with layers of elements